sysprog21/threadkit/README.md

-# Theadpool: A lightweight thread pool implementation with inline profiler
+# A lightweight thread pool implementation with inline profiler

-Currently, the implementation:
+Currently, this thread pool implementation
  * Works with pthreads only, but API is intentionally opaque to allow other implementations
  * Starts all threads on creation of the thread pool.